Here are the Lessons You’ll Learn in this Guide:

 “It’s an ongoing process to maintain this thought leadership position and it requires research, review, and feedback to stay on top,” he said, noting that, “the results in my life of striving and working towards this goal are well worth everything that I’ve put into it.”

-One you’ve reached a position of authority, there are several avenues you can pursue.
+Once you’ve reached a position of authority, there are several avenues you can pursue.
 Perhaps you want to become even more of a leader in your field.
-A position and reputation of authority allows you to help to shape the industry.
-You can make bolder, more confident claims in the pieces you are publishing, your expertise and experience has let you become a better trend forecaster and your followers will look to you to drive the future of your area of speciality.
+A position and reputation of authority allow you to help to shape the industry.
+You can make bolder, more confident claims in the pieces you are publishing, your expertise and experience have let you become a better trend forecaster and your followers will look to you to drive the future of your area of specialty.

 This growth will come based on the work you did in step two to create and build a network.
 Other thought leaders and influencers would be very interested in the members of your own community that would follow their blogs because of the pieces you wrote.